-As this illustrates, cities sometimes consider putting extra requirements on landlords when it comes to responding to criminal activity by tenants.
+Cities sometimes consider putting extra requirements on landlords when it comes to responding to criminal activity by tenants.
 Thus, what the specific city ordinances are in the city their rental property is in is among the many things it can be important for landlords to take into account when deciding how to respond after discovering that one of their tenants engaged in illegal activity.

 Real estate law attorneys can help landlords who have found out that one of their tenants has engaged in illegal activity on the rented property understand what their options and responsibilities are and can help them in their efforts to make the right response to the criminal activity.
 If you’ve found yourself in this situation, contact us today to discuss what your options are.